-Tech Timeout: 10 Tips for Cutting Back on Screen Time
+10 Tips for Reducing Your Screen Time

 In the 21st century, we are so absorbed in technology, particularly our phones, that we often forget to participate in life.
 All of us can truthfully confess to scrolling through digital devices.
 To fix this habit, here are some ideas to not become a screen slave: